 Electrolytes and hydration are an important aspect of your overall health.
+To get an better start understanding electrolytes, we will begin to explore them in the context of high altitude.
 For athletes—and especially high-altitude athletes—electrolyte balance is critical to maintain optimal athletic performance and safety.
-You need to be feeling your best on that fourteener (mountain-person parlance for "14,000-foot mountain").
+You need to be feeling your best on that fourteener (mountain-person parlance for "14,000-foot mountain")

 A critical component up in high country is monitoring your electrolyte balance, as it helps you combat altitude sickness and nausea.
 Electrolytes aren't just salt.
 They are comprised of Sodium, Potassium, Calcium, Magnesium, Chloride, Bicarbonate, and Hydrogen phosphate (what we sweat out!).
 In order to replenish these important minerals effectively, I suggest drinking natural spring water (as opposed to electrolyte drink mixes) and consuming salt stick salt tabs, which have all the electrolytes at the ratio you need.